ARauckhorst/Personal_Projects/README.md

 Hi there!

 My name is Adam Rauckhorst - thank you for taking a look at my project portfolio!
 A little bit about me.
 I did my undergraduate at The University of Texas at Austin where I majored in Economics.
-My career has taken me from leading large scale SaaS implementations for the big 4 telecom companies to managing a small, remote team revolutionizing (and removing the stress of) how US citizens living abroad stay complient on their taxes.
+My career has taken me from leading large scale SaaS implementations for the largest US telecom companies to managing a small, remote team revolutionizing (and removing the stress of) how US citizens living abroad stay complient on their taxes.
 The one constant throughout my career is a love of data and using it to make the best informed business decisions, as well as using it to bridge the gap between technical and non-technical folks.

 Now I focus on programming with a special interest in Machine Learning and Data Science, which I've discovered to be my passion!